tharungopinath/Wordle/README.md

-# 🟩 Wordle (Tkinter GUI Version)
+# 🟩 WrdGuess (Tkinter GUI Version)

-This is a graphical recreation of the popular Wordle game, built using Python and the Tkinter GUI library.
+This is a graphical recreation of the popular game "Wordle", built using Python and the Tkinter GUI library.
 Instead of typing in a terminal, players interact with an easy-to-use graphical interface featuring color-coded tiles, feedback messages, and a visual on-screen keyboard.

 ## 🧠 Gameplay Overview